Compliance | Quality and performance | Labor, ethics and human rights | Performance management

 Labor, ethics and human rights

-TI performs targeted on-site and/or electronic risk assessments to verify the integrity of suppliers' labor and human rights practices, and to identify whether they have a documented ethics and compliance program in place.
+Until mid-2012, TI performed targeted on-site and/or electronic risk assessments to verify the integrity of suppliers' labor and human rights practices and to identify whether they maintain a documented ethics and compliance program.
+Using Transparency International's Corruptions Perception Index, we identified high-risk regions known for inadequate labor practices.
+Suppliers operating within these areas received additional scrutiny.

-Vendors that do not comply with TI standards, laws or regulations are required to put corrective action plans in place within a specified time period or face termination of our relationship.
+Conversely, vendors that do not comply with our standards, laws or regulations must put corrective action plans in place within a specified time period or risk termination of the relationship.